GravityPDF/gravity-pdf-documentation/docs/v5/shop-pdf-template-certificate-montgomery.md

 ## Limitations

 *Montgomery* can be used with all Gravity Forms.
-You'll have access to your form data for use in the letter through Gravity Forms Merge Tags.
+You'll have access to your form data for use in the certificate through Gravity Forms Merge Tags.
 For more information, see the [Gravity Forms Merge Tags documentation](https://docs.gravityforms.com/category/user-guides/merge-tags-getting-started/).

 ## Configuring